 The event stayed at the West Centre Hotel for just one year, before moving to the New London Theatre the next year and then changing again, to the Wembley Conference Centre, which hosted from 1978 through to 2006.

 The first change in format came about in 1981, where the number of players invited was increased to 12.
 Just two years later, the format was increased again to include top 16 ranked players in the world, which is the same as you see today.

-In 1990 the sponsors, Benson and Hedges, decided that it would be a good idea to include 2 wild card spots, just in case there were exciting players that weren’t apart of the top 16 to come and compete.
-This meant that players ranked 15th and 16th would play against two players selected by the sponsors to gain qualification into the seasons Masters event.
+In 1990 the sponsors, Benson and Hedges, decided that it would be a good idea to include two wild card spots, just in case there were exciting players that weren’t apart of the top 16 to come and compete.
+This meant that players ranked 15th and 16th would play against two players selected by the sponsors to gain qualification into that season’s Masters.

 Ronnie O’Sullivan is regarded as one of the most entertaining players to have played the game.
-His speed around the table and being able to play both left and right handed means he is a sponsors dream as it allows for a huge number of people to come and watch him alone play.
+His speed around the table and ability to play both left and right handed means he is a sponsors dream as he attracts a huge number of people to come and watch him alone play.

-The Masters has been very kind to Ronnie, winning on 7 occasions and overtaking Stephen Hendry’s record of 6 wins by beating Joe Perry in the 2017 final.
-Outside of the Masters, he has won 36 ranking events in his career, with 5 World titles, and will go down as one of the greatest players of all time.
+The Masters has been very kind to Ronnie, winning on seven occasions and overtaking Stephen Hendry’s record of six wins by beating Joe Perry in the 2017 final.
+Outside of the Masters, he has won 39 ranking events in his career, with seven World titles, and will go down as one of the greatest players of all time.

 Ronnie O’Sullivan’s Masters Finals: 1995 – 2019

 Paul Hunter was a rising star in the game of snooker until his untimely death in 2006.
 He had managed to win three Masters titles in 4 years from 2001 to 2004 and was widely regarded as one of the best in the game.